gotthardp/lorawan-server/doc/Troubleshooting.md

 ### repeated_reset

 No frames were received since last OTAA join or last ABP reset.
-This is just a warning; it could indicate a faulty device that is periodically re-starting.
+This is just a warning.
+It may be because:
+ * No downlink frames delivered (see above)
+ * Faulty device is periodically re-starting

 ### prerequisite_failed